 Prices may be agreed in US dollars, but official amounts are documented in Mexican pesos

 In many towns and cities across Mexico, house prices are quoted in Mexican pesos when they are offered to the market for sale.
 However, in a few places —and most notably in Los Cabos, Puerto Vallarta, San Miguel de Allende, Ajijic/Chapala, and Cancun/Riviera Maya— home prices can often be seen quoted in US dollars.

-Even though the sales transaction may be marketed (and agreed between the parties) in dollars, the amount to pay will be calculated in Mexican pesos and the title deed will show that amount at the exchange rate prevalent on the date of the closing.
+Even though the sales transaction may be marketed (and agreed between the parties) in US dollars —or some other foreign currency— the amount to pay to close the transaction will be documented in Mexican pesos and the title deed will express that amount at the exchange rate prevalent on the date of the closing.

 The best way to understand the ‘exchange rate effect’ is through an example.

 Suppose you agreed to purchase a home in Mexico for a peso-equivalent value of US$500,000 dollars years ago, when there were $10 pesos to the dollar: